freenandes/topo-da-mente/content/note/maturity-model-for-design-systems.md

 - One that comes as a leadership initiative (Top down)
 - One that comes from design necessity (Grassroots)

+This forms a sort of spectrum of conditions for design systems to evolve in organizations.

 | Top down              | Grassroots            |
 | :---                  | :---                  |
 | More visibility       | Less visibility       |